 VR Headset from Sony: Sony PlayStation VR

 Sony has better experience building consumer electronics than its competitors, and it shows in the PlayStation VR’s comfortable design.
 The well-padded headset easily and securely cinches up to your head, just by turning a clicky, bike-helmet like dial on the back of the device.
-We finally have a launch date for the PlayStation VR headset: 13 October 2016 with a price tag of $399.
+The PlayStation VR headset launches in October 2016.

 A new version was announced at GDC 2015 and gone is the 5-inch LCD display of the original prototype; in its place a 5.7-inch OLED one which enables low persistence, which should mean less motion blur.
 The display’s refresh rate has also been ramped up to 120Hz, making 120fps gaming a real possibility.